 If your device is on this list, you should get Android 12 in 2021 or 2022.
-If it isn’t, you may find yourself stuck on Android 11.
+If it isn’t, you may find yourself (officially) stuck on Android 11.

 You can expect Samsung to bring Android 12 to its flagship devices first though older flagships, mid-range devices, and budget devices shouldn’t be too far behind.

 Google’s launched its Android 12 beta program and Pixel users, and owners of select devices from ASUS, OnePlus, OPPO, Realme, Sharp, Tecno, TCL, VIVO, Xiaomi, and ZTE, can join.